 - Import or Create your Data Model

 Note: To learn how to create a new Project, please see this article: How to create a Test Data Project.

 Projects are created and managed from the Projects Pane within the Project Dashboard.

+A given Project can have one or many Project Versions.
 New Projects will have a default Project Version when they are created.
 This information can be viewed within the Project Versions Pane of the Project Dashboard.

 Additional Project Versions can be created and used to manage different testing configurations for a Project.

 The following icons and options appear within the Projects Pane in the Project Dashboard.

 |Explore Projects||A new pop-up window is provided for viewing, filtering, and selecting Projects in the web platform.
 This view can also be used to view Projects based on Project Categories.|

 |View User Teams||This icon displays a pop-up window containing all teams the currently logged in user belongs to in the web platform.|